-The visa information here inclusively reflects, the current partial amendment to the Immigration Control and Refugee Recognition Act that took effect in July 2012, and that also introduced the Resident Card system (you can have a look in http://www.satomasami.com/residencecardimg.png and http://www.immi-moj.go.jp/newimmiact_1/pdf/language/007.pdf ).
+The visa and the Residential Card system information here inclusively reflect the current partial amendment to the Immigration Control and Refugee Recognition Act that took effect in April, 2015.

 Often, concerns about visas or Resident Cards for foreign nationals involve conditions for application for, renewal of, or extension of, a visa.
 It can be difficult to know which category you should look into.
 For your status, there are Spouse, Long-Term Resident, and Permanent Resident visas.
-If you are looking for a work related visa, there are Humanities and International Services, Investor/Manager, Engineer/Technical Expert, and Skill visas.
+If you are looking for a work related visa, there are Highly Skilled Professional, Engineer/Humanities/International Services, Business Manager, Entertainer and Skill visas.
 It can be difficult to decide which visa applies to you.

 In this website, we provide suggestions for foreign nationals who want to obtain a Resident Card or a visa.
 I, the Immigration Specialised Solicitor, Masami Sato, the proprietor of our office, provide suggestions for foreign nationals who want to obtain a Resident Card, and provide support for obtaining a visa and will support you all the way.

 The suggestions cover a variety of circumstances including applications for whether it is a Resident Card, a visa, a visa amendment, a resident visa, a Spouse visa, an international marriage, a Permanent Resident visa, a work visa, the Points-Based System(minimum 70 points) for Highly Skilled Foreign Professionals, a Business Manager visa, or Naturalization (becoming Japanese national) approval.
 We cannot cover every situation, and naturally, not everybody qualifies for obtaining a visa, but please feel free to enquire about your particular situation.
 We, the Immigration Solicito's Office of Masami Sato, having our office in Chiyoda-ku of Tokyo, and It is also possible to have a consultation in Shinagawa that is close to Tokyo Regional Immigration Bureau.
 Please advise us where to have a consultation.
 The consultation fee is 6,500yen/hour (includes consumption tax, The charge is 1 hour fee when it falls short of an hour).
 We will do our best to help you.